What does CO2-neutral mean?

 How are eFuels produced?

-The basis for the production of eFuels are power-to-liquid paths (PtL), with which electricity-based, liquid fuels and combustibles are produced using renewable electrical energy.
-First, green hydrogen is obtained either from fresh water or from desalinated seawater by electrolysis using renewable electricity , which is then synthesized in theFischer-Tropsch process or via methanol synthesis with carbon dioxide to produce a CO2-neutral liquid fuel.
+The basis for the production of eFuels are power-to-liquid pathways (PtL), with which electricity-based, liquid fuels and combustibles are produced using renewable electrical energy.
+First, green hydrogen is obtained either from fresh water or desalinated seawater by electrolysis using renewable electricity, which is then synthesised into a CO2-neutral liquid fuel using the Fischer-Tropsch process or via methanol synthesis with carbon dioxide.

 It is important that the electricity for the production of eFuels comes from renewable sources such as solar or wind energy.
 For this reason, synthetic fuels (PtX) are produced in regions of the world where sun and wind are available in virtually unlimited quantities.
-That is why it is ultimately not important how efficient eFuels are in production, i.e. how many kWh of electricity are needed to produce them.
+This is why it is ultimately not important how efficient eFuels are in production, i.e. how many kWh of electricity are needed to produce them.
 They only need to be produced where there is no shortage of renewable energy.

-Further information on the efficiency of eFuels can be found here: https://www.efuels-forum.de/mythen-ueber-efuels/
+Further information on the efficiency of eFuels can be found here:

 In contrast, electromobility requires a completely new infrastructure with high resource requirements and has a correspondingly high CO2 footprint.
 In addition, the construction of very heavy electric cars requires additional resources, which leads to a further increase in the CO2 footprint – keyword: CO2 rucksack.